abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_5_Variables_Dtypes/Section_5.md

     - No embedded spaces are permitted between numbers.

-    - Values larger than 999 cannot be expressed ussing commas.
+    - Values larger than 999 cannot be expressed using commas.

 ### Float
-- *float*: Store floating-point numbers (values that containt decimal places).
+- *float*: Store floating-point numbers (values that contain decimal places).

     - Can storage negative values such as -.0001.